codeque-co/codeque/README.md

     - check in autozone if custom plugins could be replaced
     - check which of the existing plugins could be replaced
     - plugin should have reference analisys (user should be able to mark that two identifiers should be the same, eg using `$_ref1`)
+    - there might be a problem to show error in specific line where it happens, since we usually need to outline more context in query to capture the problem.
+      - eg. prop in JSX, you need to add some JSX code
+      - we need a way to mark the place where the error is actually
+      - maybe there should be 2 code queries, one for the whole pattern with error, and second, smaller, to highlight error in query itself
+      - it could potentially be a comment like
+        ```
+          function(param) {
+            someCode // code-que-error-here
+          }
+        ```
+        As we are formatting agnostic, we can break up each code in the way, we have actual problem in one line (or multiple and use many comments)
+    - Market research
   - automated codemod - this one needs a PoC
     - check some codemods
     - program should be able to get diff of AST